 - Hummingbirds: These tiny flying jewels are nearly universally loved, and despite their small size, they have mighty attitudes and abilities that would be well suited to any mascot.
 Their speed and beauty are other great attributes any mascot could appreciate.

 - Kingfishers: These are not only attractive birds, but the deadly precision of their plunge dive hunting is a much-admired trait that would work well for any competitive mascot, particularly for any mascot-seeking group near waterway habitats.

 - Magpies: These corvids are widely acknowledged as some of the most intelligent birds in the world, and they can be fiercely defensive of their territory.
 Furthermore, the elegant plumage and distinctive tails of magpies are great features to highlight with a mascot.

-- Cassowaries: These humongous birds are among the most powerful birds on the planet and while they are not naturally aggressive, they have a well-documented defensive capability and strong kicking ability – ideal to be a mascot for many types of sport teams.
+- Cassowaries: These humongous birds are among the most powerful birds on the planet.
+While they are not naturally aggressive, cassowaries have a well-documented defensive capability and strong kicking ability, ideal to be a mascot for many types of sports teams.

-- Albatrosses: These elegant seabirds have spectacular endurance and hold a number of bird records, making them a great mascot option for any team, business or school that also wants to hold noteworthy records.
+- Albatrosses: These elegant seabirds have spectacular endurance and hold several bird records such as longest flights and broadest wingspans, making them a great mascot for any team, business, or school that also wants to hold noteworthy records.

-Every bird, no matter what its size, plumage, range or other characteristics, has admirable traits that could bring greatness to any team, school, business or other organization seeking a mascot, and every bird mascot that exists helps increase public knowledge of birds and all their fine qualities.
+Every bird, no matter what its size, plumage, range, or other characteristics, has admirable traits that could bring greatness to any team, school, business, or other organization seeking a mascot.
+Furthermore, every bird mascot that exists helps increase public knowledge of birds and all their fine qualities.
 Support your favorite bird mascot today!